Volkanco/AzureDeploy/OMSSolutions/StorageAnalytics/README.md

 Select the Azure Region where your automation account is located

-You should also change the values for the *Asr Ingest Schedule Guid* and *Ab Ingest Schedule Guid*.
+You should also change the values for the *Ingest Scheduler Guid* and *Ingest Cleanup Guid*.
 You can generate your own using PowerShell with the following cmdlet:

 ![alt text](images/knguid.png "guid")